Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Nakagusuku Castle is a castle where Gosamaru, who was ordered by Shuri Royal Government, moved to check Katsuren Castle owner, Kazutoshi Ama.
 The walls are made by taking advantage of the terrain, and the castle construction technology has been highly evaluated historically.

-Seiba Mitake is the highest sanctuary in Kingdom of ryukyu, and is said to be one of the nation's first seven Mitakes created by the god Ama Mikiyo.
-Even now, it is still the subject of people's religion, and those who come to the request do not refuse.
+Seiba Utaki is the highest sanctuary in Kingdom of ryukyu and is said to be one of the seven Mitakes, including the country, created by the god Ama Mikiyo.
+Even now, it is still the subject of people's faith, and those who come to your request will not be forgotten.
 There is a solemn atmosphere around here.

-Sonohiya Takemitake is located between Moriremon Gate and Shuri Castle Enkai Gate, and is a place where the king prayed for safety along the way when going out.
-Ryukyu limestone is used for the stone gate, and it is said that it was built in 1519 by a master craftsman of Taketomijima, Nishitang.
+Onbiya Take Utaki is located between Shureimon and Shuri Castle Kaimon, and is a place where the king prayed for safety along the way when going out.
+Ryukyu limestone is used for the stone gate, and it is said that it was built in 1519 by Nisito, a master craftsman of Taketomijima.

 Telephone / 098-853-5776 (Naha City Board of Education Cultural Properties Division)

-Shikinaen is a stroll garden that aims to enjoy the changing scenery while walking around the pond, and was built in 1799 to welcome foreign ministers and recuperate the King's family.
-The island floating in a large pond is a must-see for the Chinese-style arbor Rokkakudo and Ryukyu limestone arch bridge.
+In stroll garden, which aims to enjoy the changing scenery while walking around the pond, was built in 1799 to welcome foreign ambassadors and to recuperate the royal family.
+On the island floating in a large pond, you must see the Rokkakudo of the Chinese arbor and the arch bridge made of Ryukyu limestone.

-Fees: 300 yen for adults (high school students and above), 100 yen for children (elementary and junior high school students)
+Fee: Adults 300 yen (high school students and above), Children 100 yen (elementary and junior high school students)

 Phone: 098-886-2020

-Fee / 800 yen for adults, 600 yen for high school students, 300 yen for elementary and junior high school students.
-Free rental of wheelchairs
+Fee: 800 yen for adults, 600 yen for high school students, 300 yen for elementary and junior high school students.
+Free wheelchair rental available

-Access/monorail: Get off at Gibo Station and Shuri Station, a 15-minute walk bus: Mr. Shuri's name huri / Mr. Banyoshi Line / Mr. Suehara Line Mansei Line / Mr. Ishishita Line / Mr. Ishishita Line / Mr. Ishishita Line / Mr. Ishishita Line 3 minutes on foot
+Access / Monorail: Get off at Gibo Station and Shuri Station, a 15-minute walk bus: Shuri-ban Line / Ishimine Line / Ishimine Line / Itoman-shi bus stop / 3 minutes walk from Shuri Castle

-The tombs of the second king.
-A tomb built by King Shoshin in 1501 to put the remains of his father, King Shoen.
-Gyokuryo resembles the main hall of Shuri Castle, and a stone column carved with beasts and flowers is attached in front of the grave room.
+He was a tomb mausoleum of successive Imperial lineages of the second Sho clan.
+A tomb built by King Shoshin in 1501 to store the remains of his father, King Shoen.
+Tamaudun resembles the main building of Shuri Castle, and a stone column engraved with beasts and flowers is attached in front of the grave room.

 Phone: 098-885-2861

-Fee / 200 yen for adults (16 years old and over), 100 yen for children (7 years old or 15 years old) ※Free rental of wheelchairs
+Fee / Adult 200 yen (16 years old or older), Children 100 yen (7 years old or 15 years old) ※Free wheelchair rental available

-Zakimi Castle was built at the beginning of the 15th century by the famous castle owner Gosamaru.
-A castle wall piled up with a unique curve is a technique called "Aikata stacking".
-In addition, the arched stone gate is said to be the oldest in Okinawa.
+Zakimi Castle was built around the beginning of the 15th century by the famous castle architect Gosamaru.
+The wall piled with a unique curve is a technique called "Aikata stacking".
+In addition, the arch-shaped stone gate is said to be the oldest in Okinawa.

 Okinawa Information Southern Battle Site

 As the only place where ground battles took place in Japan, there are still many sightseeing spots about peace and battle sites that convey its history.
-Okinawa Tourist Information Southern Battle Site
+Okinawa Sightseeing Information Southern Battle Site

 Underground Naval Headquarters

-The headquarters bunker was opened as it was at that time.
+Opened the headquarters bunker as it was at that time.

-The former Navy Command Bunker is the place where the Japanese Navy Okinawa Base Command Headquarters was located during the war in Okinawa.
-It was re-maintained in 2004, a part of the bunker was opened to the public, and a museum was also attached.
-In the bunker, the commander's office, the operation room, the medical office, etc. are left as they were at the time, conveying the misery of the war today.
-It is an air raid shelter dug by the Japan Navy Construction Corps (Yamane Unit) in 1944, and is said to have been 450m at that time.
-Approximately 4,000 soldiers were housed in the Kamaboko-shaped side holes were hardened with concrete and pits, withstanding U.S. military firearms, and in preparation for endurance battles.
-In a narrow bunker, soldiers had to sleep while standing.
+The former Navy Command Bunker is the place where the Japanese Navy Okinawa Base Corps Headquarters during the Okinawa War was located.
+It was rebuilt in 2004, and a part of the bunker was opened to the public, and a museum is also attached.
+In the bunker, the commander's office, the operating room, the medical office, etc. remain as it was at that time, conveying the misery of the war.
+It is an air raid shelter dug by the Japanese Navy Construction Corps (Yamane Unit) in 1944, and is said to have been 450m at that time.
+Approximately 4,000 soldiers were housed in this room in preparation for an endurance battle, hardened the side hole dug into a Kamaboko-shaped shape with concrete and mines, hardened with U.S. gunfire.
+In a narrow bunker, the soldiers had to sleep standing.
 It was left for a while after the war, but after several collections of ashes, about 300 meters were restored around the commander's office in 1970 and opened to the public.
 In the attached museum, relics and photographs found in the bunker are displayed.

 Address: 614-1, Mabuni, Itoman-shi